Negro League Baseball is More than the Negro Leagues

 The largest difference between pre-integration white and black baseball is probably the lack of official daily statistics for Negro League baseball, even within organized Negro Leagues.
 Because of this, at least for now, we are limited to newspaper box scores and game accounts for Negro League games.
 The quality of newspaper box scores varies considerably as some newspapers provided much more detailed box scores (and game stories) than others.

-Most of the play-by-play data provided here are taken from newspaper accounts which explicitly detailed the play-by-play of these games.
-In some additional cases, however, the play-by-play accounts provided here have been deduced from more general game stories (and box scores).
+About half of the play-by-play accounts provided here (98 of 209) are taken from newspaper accounts which explicitly detailed the play-by-play of these games.
+We have also found 8 scorecards for Negro League games.
+In the remaining (103) cases, the play-by-play accounts provided here have been deduced from more general game stories (and box scores).
 Cases where play-by-play data have been deduced in this way are identified by comments on the website and within the files provided for download.
 Retrosheet has used this technique of "deducing" games to fill in gaps in its coverage of the American and National Leagues for several years now.
 In many cases, newspaper game stories are sufficiently detailed to generate unique, or very nearly unique, game accounts that, in the judgment of Retrosheet, rise to the level of "event files".
-For this initial release of Negro League games, we have tried to limit our use of deducing games to only include games which are of "event file" quality.
+For its earliest releases of Negro League games, Retrosheet has mostly deduced games for which game stories were sufficiently detailed that the resulting deduced accounts are of "event file" quality.
 Even in such cases, however, these games may include some uncertainties.
 Retrosheet has tried to be as explicit as possible in identifying potential uncertainties within its game files.

 Having said all of this, it is important not to be overly dismissive of the data for Negro League baseball (as well as pre-integration white baseball).
 Retrosheet, and the Negro League researchers who came before us, has worked to try to ensure that the data provided here are as accurate and detailed as possible.
 We hope that the quality and accuracy of the data will only improve over time as new data sources continue to be discovered.